giovanniboscu/continuous-section-field/README.md

 - Corresponding polylines at $z = 0$ and $z = L$ are interpolated along the beam axis.
 - Interpolation is performed **point-wise between matching vertices**.
-- No topological changes are allowed:
-  - no creation of new polylines
-  - no removal of existing polylines

 ### Ruled Surfaces and Vertex Interpolation